aloetesting/aloe/docs/steps.rst

                 set_flag(flag, enabled=False)

+    Furthermore, steps that are needed by all features can be moved to a `before.each_example` callback.

-    If you want to write reusable steps, you can sometimes mix behaviour and declaration.
+    If you want to write reusable steps, you can sometimes mix behavior and declaration.

     .. code-block:: gherkin